aisondhs/gotcpsrv/README.md

 then run client.go to test the server response

-3. if you need the python edition，take a look at my another repository
+3.if you need the python edition，take a look at my another repository

 pytcpsrv: https://github.com/aisondhs/pytcpsrv